 Windy City hosts Women’s Sailing Conference

 Sharing Sailing was not only the theme for the 21st annual National Women’s Sailing Association (NWSA) Conference on September 11th, it was the purpose of the event.
-Held at the predominantly African American Jackson Park Yacht Club in Chicago it was a picture perfect day for learning sailing skills and gaining practical nautical knowledge.
+Held at the “Friendliest Yacht Club in America”, Jackson Park Yacht Club in Chicago, it was a picture perfect day for learning sailing skills and gaining practical nautical knowledge.
 “The hospitality shown to NWSA by the Jackson Park Yacht Club is sincerely appreciated.
 It was also definitely great to resume the in-person format.
 Thank you participants and instructors for joining us, despite the uncertainty of these times.
 In the end, women teaching women works!” noted Elise Read, NWSA president.

 Workshops, ranged from beginner to advanced, were shared by all women instructors.
 Half-day, on-the-water courses included; Welcome Aboard, Jib and Spinnaker Trim and Docking.
 Land-based workshops included; training on basic diesel maintenance, prevention of sailing mishaps, marlinspike and navigation.
 Panel discussions — which were also presented on-line and recorded — included strategies for women entering and growing in sailing, sailing green and clean and how to choose the right boat.

 Conference co-chair, Captain Chiaka Patterson reported, “I was especially inspired watching the conference attendees share their experiences after workshops.
 The women were so enthusiastic about engaging in their selected workshops to learn something new or refresh on a topic.
 They enjoyed learning while making new friends throughout the day.”

 “As usual, attendees at this year’s symposium were thrilled with the chance to connect with other women sailors while learning from stellar instructors in a new location,” added Conference co-chair, Karen Harris.